RMITLibrary/easy_cite/markdown/rmitharvard.md

 When citing artworks or images (non-artworks) in the text of your assignment, you need to acknowledge them in two places:

-1.  within the written body of your paper, as you would for a normal in-text reference, and
+1.  within the written body of your paper, as you would for a normal in-text citation, and
 2.  in the figure layout (caption).

 Citations are also influenced by where you sourced the artwork or image (non-artwork).
 Where possible, cite the original rather than copies from a reproduction.